Join the Celebration!

 Location: Museum of Fulton County

 America’s Potluck is an opportunity for neighbors to join one another to share a communal meal, creating a sense of connection and belonging.
 Save the date and plan to bring a dish to pass for this potluck event at the museum.
-Stay tuned for more details.
+As part of the celebration, the Northwest Territory Chapter 37 of the National Society Sons of the American Revolution (SAR) will present a program that will include the reading of the Declaration of Independence by soldiers (descendants of Revolutionary War soldiers) in period costume, recognition of the five Revolutionary War veterans buried in Fulton County, and the dedication of their America 250 Anniversary tree planted in Fulton County.